 In the summer of 2016 we started building an open concept raised bungalow acting as our own general contractors.
 We pretty much finished everything by the fall and were able to settle into the house before Christmas.
 The problem as an owner builder, when you also live in your house while you work on it, is projects don’t always get totally completed.
 So to keep myself on track with what still needs to be done, I’m going to take you on a tour of our home.
 I’ll give links to everything we’ve done so far, and list what we still have left to do.

 To begin with, I’ll remind you of our house plans.
 We built a 1650 square foot open concept raised bungalow with three bedrooms and two bathrooms, on 30 acres of land in the country.
 Our home is located in a small town south of Ottawa, ON.

 Between the front hall and the garage is the mudroom.
 We wanted a large area we could use as a drop zone for all the kids clothes and boots, and hide it all away behind the pocket door.
-For now it functions well with hooks I hung up, but we would love to build a bench and add some cubbies.
-And we also need to paint the trim.
+I built some benches out of furniture I had around the house, painted some apple crates for shoes, and hung hooks and baskets on the wall.

 Going through a pocket door from the mudroom is the front hall.
 The front door is mainly used for guests to enter.
 All that’s left to do in the front hall is paint the trim and doors, and I’d also like to find a way to add a little bit of color.

 Up the stairs from the front hall is the open concept living area.

 I can’t show you the entire living room though.
 It’s a well used room, and I just can’t be bothered enough to clean it to take a picture.